pgattu/TeslaIntegration/README.md

 #              order to notify whether the car needs to be charged.
 ```

 If a newer version is available and you wish to upgrade, navigate to the directory where you originally installed the TeslaIntegration programs.
-Issue the following command to upgrade your files:
+Issue the following commands to upgrade your files:

 ```
+cd /path/to/TeslaIntegration
-git
+git pull
 ```